SketchResponse/sketchresponse/docs/probconfig_plugins.md

 * `'color': <a color string>` - the color key should be give a color string that javascript recognizes.
 A listing of color names can be found [here](http://www.w3schools.com/colors/colors_names.asp).

-It also has an optional parameter:
+It also has optional parameters:

 * `'tag': <object>` - the tag key must be an object containing the following keys:
   * `'value': <string>` - the intial value of the tag when the data is drawn on the canvas.